-Compilation of the 3,504 evaluations performed by MoDOT staff this calendar year resulted in a 98 percent satisfaction rating for work zone traffic flow (i.e., a negative perception of traffic flow was recorded in 2.1 percent of the evaluations).
-This rating is one percent higher than last calendar year's year-end rating - a year the department showed an 8.5 percent improvement in work zone traffic flow when compared to the previous year's inspection results.
+Compilation of the 2,896 evaluations performed by MoDOT staff between January and September of this calendar year resulted in a 98 percent satisfaction rating for work zone traffic flow (i.e., a negative perception of traffic flow was recorded in 2.3 percent of the evaluations).
+This rating is 1.0 and 0.8 percent higher than last calendar year's year-to-date and year-end ratings, respectively - a year the department showed an 8.5 percent improvement in work zone traffic flow when compared to the previous year's inspection results.
 Such progress is attributable to MoDOT's emphasis on creating exemplary work zones by minimizing work zone congestion and delays despite increased traffic demand and volume of work zones in Missouri.